-Ash’s restoration work involved transforming the Homestead into a café with a terrace looking onto the park as well as two environmental education classrooms.
-The surrounding cottages are being leased to businesses appropriate for the park setting.
+The building has now been transformed into a café with a terrace overlooking the park as well as two environmental education classrooms.
+Ash made the building fully accessible to the public and installed a new lift for the building.
+The three surrounding cottages are now being leased to businesses that are in keeping with the park setting.

-No words can truly do the full transformation justice.
+No words can truly do the Homestead transformation the justice it deserves.
 See for yourself and take a look at the before and after images below!